lexiconhq/lexicon/documentation/docs/tutorial/install-prose.md

 Now that you've successfully launched Prose, you can actually interact with it in your web browser.

-Because of the libraries that we leveraged in building Prose, it automatically comes with a [GraphQL Playground](https://github.com/graphql/graphql-playground).
+Because of the libraries that we leveraged in building Prose, it automatically comes with [GraphiQL](https://www.graphql-yoga.com/docs/features/graphiql).

 This is an in-browser GraphQL IDE that makes it easy to explore the documentation and the schema of the GraphQL API.